kudanilll/fjkt48-web/README.md

-# fjkt48
+# FJKT48

+FJKT48 is a website about [JKT48](https://jkt48.com/) made by fans.
+Created with NextJS.

-🎉 Congratulations, your project was successfully generated with [Create Next Stack](https://www.create-next-stack.com/)!
+This project was generated with [Create Next Stack](https://www.create-next-stack.com/)!

 To get started, run: